Track Website Visitors to Prioritize Prospects

 Troubleshoot the Connection

-1. Going to the website where the snippet was added.
+1. Navigate to the website where the snippet was added.

-2. Accessing the inspect tools in your browser.
-For Google Chrome, right-click the web page, then click Inspect
+2. Open the inspect tools in your browser.
+For Google Chrome, right-click the web page, then click Inspect.

 3. Go to the Sources tab.
-Then, confirm that assets.apollo.io appears.
-If not, the snippet has not been installed correctly.
+Confirm that assets.apollo.io appears.
+If not, the snippet hasn't been installed correctly.
 Check network sources.

 4. Go to the Network tab and reload the web page.
-Then, search for track_request.
+Search for track_request.
 If the snippet was installed successfully, the status code will be 204.
 Search for the Apollo tracker.

-If the request does not appear in the Sources tab after reloading the page, check that the snippet has been installed in the correct place.
-For example, if you added the snippet directly to your website, the snippet should be placed inside the head tags, not the body tags.
+If the request doesn't appear in the Sources tab after reloading the page, check that the snippet has been installed in the correct place.
+For example, if you added the snippet directly to your website, place the snippet inside the head tags, not the body tags.

 Back to Top